Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         Resources must be retrieved or manipulated using standard HTTP methods.
+         Resources MUST be retrieved or manipulated using standard HTTP methods (GET/POST/PUT/PATCH/DELETE).
       </dd>
       <dt>Rationale</dt>
       <dd>
-         The HTTP specification [[rfc7231]] and the later introduced <code>PATCH</code> method specification [[rfc5789]] offer a set of standard methods, where every method is designed with explicit semantics.
+         The HTTP specifications offer a set of standard methods, where every method is designed with explicit semantics.
 Adhering to the HTTP specification is crucial, since HTTP clients and middleware applications rely on standardized characteristics.
          <table>
             <thead>
                <tr>